9 Signs You Should Be Eating More Carbs

 In reality, though, eating carbs won’t make you fat, and a tarantula bite is no more serious than a bee sting.
 But of course, not all carbs are created equal.
 Those that come from refined sugars and flours can spike blood-sugar levels and stall weight loss.
 However, complex carbs from whole grains and veggies are necessary for good health and a flat belly.
 What’s more, when you don’t eat enough carbs (about 225 grams a day), you’re apt to feel plain awful.

 Instead of counting every gram you eat to see if you hit the mark, just look out for these telltale signs that you need to up your intake.
-(And when you do, be sure to include these 9 Best Carbs for Weight Loss.)
+(And when you do, be sure to include these best complex carbs for weight loss.)

 You Get Bad Headaches

 “Carbs don’t require any additional processing to make glucose,so they keep blood sugar levels steady quite effectively,” says registered dietitian Isabel Smith, MS, RD, CDN.
 “However, when you don’t eat enough carbs (or food in general), blood sugar levels can dip and cause headaches.”
 While getting headaches from time to time is normal, having them every day after embarking on a low-carb weight loss plan is a sign you may have taken things too far.
-Incorporate some carb-rich produce like apples (one of the Best Fruits for Weight Loss), pears, and carrots to keep the pounds coming off while keeping the head-pounding pain at bay.
+Incorporate some carb-rich produce like apples, pears, and carrots to keep the pounds coming off while keeping the head-pounding pain at bay.

 You Can’t Stop Shivering